Reggie Swinton

-Reginald "Reggie" Terrell Swinton (born August 24, 1975) is a former American football wide receiver and return specialist in the National Football League for the Dallas Cowboys, Detroit Lions and Arizona Cardinals.
-He played college football at Murray State University.
+Reginald Terrell Swinton (born August 24, 1975) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL) for the Dallas Cowboys, Detroit Lions and Arizona Cardinals.
+He played college football for the Murray State Racers.

 Early years

 Swinton attended Central High School and received All-State honors in football, basketball, baseball and track.

 He accepted a football scholarship from Murray State University to play under head coach Houston Nutt.

 As a junior in 1996, he became the first Murray State player to amass more than 1,000 receiving yards in a season (1,042), while being selected All-Ohio Valley Conference and second-team Division I-AA All-American.
 He also posted 66 receptions (led the team) and 8 receiving touchdowns (tied for the team lead).
 He contributed to the team winning back-to-back Ohio Valley Conference Championships and advancing to quarterfinals of the NCAA Division I-AA playoffs.
 He registered 10 receptions for 224 receiving yards (second in school history) and 3 touchdowns (tied school record) against Southern Illinois University.
 He set a school record with four 100-yard receiving games.

 As a senior in 1997, head coach Nutt resigned after accepting the same job at Boise State University.
 It was later reported that Swinton fell out of favor with the coaching staff.
 He led the team with 35 receptions for 642 yards and 7 receiving touchdowns.
 He set a school record with an 80-yard reception against Austin Peay University.

 From 1994 to 1997, he established the school records for career receptions (144), career receiving yards (2,346), career receiving touchdowns (20) and 100-yard receiving games (7).